danewatkins/arnolfini-survey/README.md

  */10 * * * * /var/www/html/arnolfini-survey/scripts/temp.sh
  1 * * * * /var/www/html/syncAnswers
 ```
-This records the Pi's core temperature every 10 minutes and synchronises the answers folder with the website every hour.
+This records the Pi's core temperature every 10 minutes and syncs the answers folder with the website every hour.
+This is not necessary if the pi is connected via remote-iot.com as their service records the pi's temperature.
 ```
 $: sudo chmod 0777 /var/www/html/arnolfini-survey/scripts/temp.sh
 $: chmod 0777 /var/www/html/syncAnswers